Michael Petrelis: Seeking justice for Allen Schindler

 To avoid the death penalty for premeditated murder, Helvey pleaded guilty to the lesser charge of "murder with intent to do great bodily harm."
-On May 28, 1993, the Navy sentenced him to life in prison.
+On May 27, 1993, the Navy sentenced him to life in prison.
 Petrelis said, "This sentence sends a message that it's not O.K. to kill gay sailors and that homophobic violence will be punished."

-In 2015, Michael Petrelis released to the public a 900-page Naval investigative report that he obtained through a Freedom of Information Act request.
-Petrelis has been credited with leading efforts to pressure the Navy into releasing information about the Schindler murder, the anti-gay threats that Schindler faced on his ship, and calls for the Navy to officially confirm that the motive of the killing was anti-gay hatred that activists say the Navy withheld at the time of the murder.
-"Frankly, since I had worked on and lived with this case so intensely, I was not looking forward to getting emotionally upset again over the tragedy," Petrelis said.
-But he said he moved ahead with the FOIA request so that the full story of what he considers an anti-gay atrocity made possible by rampant homophobia in the Navy at that time could be publicly aired to help prevent such a heinous crime from happening again.
+In 2015, Petrelis released to the public a 900-page Naval investigative report on Schindler that he had obtained through a Freedom of Information Act request after years of pressuring the Navy to divulge undisclosed information about the Schindler murder.
 Petrelis released the document on Veterans Day.

-Petrelis appeared on an episode of the TV documentary crime series, The 1990s: The Deadliest Decade — "Don't Ask Don't Tell", season 1 episode 8, where he discussed his involvement in Schindler’s case.
+Petrelis appeared on an episode of the TV documentary crime series, The 1990s: The Deadliest Decade — "Don't Ask Don't Tell", season 1 episode 8, where he discussed his involvement in the Schindler case.
 The episode aired on Jan 7, 2019, on Investigation Discovery.

-In early 2022, Petrelis, along with Schindler’s family, strongly opposed Terry Helvey’s recommendation for parole, with a possible release date on Oct.
-26, 2022.
+In early 2022, Petrelis, along with Schindler's family, strongly opposed Helvey's recommendation for parole, with a possible release date on October 26, 2022.
 "The brutal death of Allen Schindler for daring to live authentically as a gay member of the U.S. Navy before the ban on LGBT people was lifted, at the hands of Terry Helvey, who pleaded guilty to the murder, demands that for justice to be served he remain incarcerated," Petrelis said in a statement.
-"It would have been an outrage if the U.S. Parole Commission granted him release around the date 30-years ago when Schindler was killed out of hatred," Petrelis said.
-"My thoughts are with Allen’s mother Dorothy, sister Kathy and their family."
+"It would have been an outrage if the U.S. Parole Commission granted him release around the date 30-years ago when Schindler was killed out of hatred."
 Helvey was denied parole on March 7, 2022.